In rare address, Iran's supreme leader praises strikes on U.S. bases

 President Donald Trump pulled out of the agreement in May 2018 and reimposed crippling sanctions on the country.

-Earlier, Iranians flooded the streets outside of Tehran's Mosalla Mosque to hear Khamenei, 80, address Friday prayers for the first time since 2012.
-Wrapped up against the cold, some carried pictures of the supreme leader while others held aloft placards demanding the U.S. “Pack up and get lost.”
-The crowds quickly filled the inner hall of the mosque so many spilled out onto the streets.
+Earlier, Iranians flooded the streets outside Tehran's Mosalla Mosque to hear Khamenei, 80, address Friday prayers for the first time since 2012.
+Wrapped up against the cold, some carried pictures of the supreme leader while others held aloft placards telling the U.S. to “Pack up and get lost.”
+The crowds quickly filled the inner hall of the mosque with many spilling out onto the streets.

-Khamenei's decision to speak at Friday prayers indicates how seriously authorities are taking recent events, particularly the downing of the Ukrainian jet that killed 176 people aboard, including 82 Iranians.
+Khamenei's decision to speak indicates how seriously authorities are taking recent events, particularly the downing of the Ukrainian plane that killed 176 people aboard, including 82 Iranians.

 The supreme leader described the downing of the passenger jet as a “horrible tragedy” that “truly saddened the Iranian nation” but blamed the "enemy" for trying to capitalize on the incident.